 Omaha is a city that loves food.
 There are a lot of great, locally-owned restaurants producing creative dishes.
 If you’re short on time and wondering what the best restaurants in Omaha are, you’re in luck.
 I’ve already sought out the answer.

-SOCIAL DISTANCING UPDATE: This post was first published in January 2018 and was updated in March 2020 to reflect curbside pickup and delivery options.
-Current regulations require gatherings to be less than 10 people, so most restaurants on this list are closed for dine-in.
+2020 UPDATE: This post was first published in January 2018 and was updated in September 2020.
+Current regulations require face masks indoors in Omaha, except when eating.
 If you see an error, please comment or email me.

 I can’t tell you what’s my favorite restaurant in Omaha is, because it’s like picking a favorite child.
 Can’t be done.
 So, here are my favorites, the ones I’d tell you are the best of the best.